layumi/Matlab_TripletLoss/README.md

 # Matlab_TripletLoss
-This is a simple code for tripletloss.
+This is a simple code for tripletloss（Rankloss）.
 I wrote the forward and backward function.

 In fact, the loss only has two (not three) input X and Y .